Aug 27, 2020

 JAD: Yeah, this ...

 DOUGLAS HOFSTADTER: I did.
 My first reaction was, "Oh, Mom.
 No, Mom.
 Come on!
-What do you -- come on!
+What are you—come on!
 Didn't you pay any attention to the form?"
 And she said, "I did what I wanted to do.
 This is my feeling, you know, just that's what I did."
 And actually, you know, I have to say it has stood the test of time.
 It has some kind of pizzazz that no other one ever had.

-JAD: But if she didn't respect the form, she didn't do the syllables, she didn't rhyme it the way it's supposed to rhyme, she didn't give you 28 lines, she even, like, halved that, practically, is that a translation then or is that just a mom?
-I don't -- what is that?
+JAD: But she didn't respect the form, she didn't do the syllables, she didn't rhyme it the way it's supposed to rhyme, she didn't give you 28 lines, she even, like, halved that, practically, is that a translation then or is that just a mom—I don't—what is that?

 LYNN: All right, but you can't read a hundred versions of every poem that you want to read.